STAKING A CLAIM

 Maybe not this time.
 As it turned out, that the tree’s future after replanting could have been measured on a stopwatch.
 Within hours, it fell again in some more high winds, this time squarely onto Mrs. Sampedro’s car.

 You’d think the Sampedros would have cheered the frugality of the City.
 They did not.
-Instead, the Sampedros sued, claiming that the City had negligently placed guy wires on the tree, and that anyway, the City should be strictly liable whenever one of its trees fall.
+Instead, the Sampedros sued, claiming that the City had negligently placed guy wires on the tree, and that anyway, the City should be strictly liable whenever one of its trees falls.
 The trial court granted summary judgment for the City.

 Strict liability’s a great thing for a plaintiff.
 He or she is generally relieved from proving any more than that something injured him or her, and that the defendant owned or controlled it.
 Negligence is irrelevant.
 But in 1995, the Louisiana legislature gutted strict liability where a municipality was a defendant.
 Even in strict liability cases, the lawmakers said, the plaintiff had to prove that the municipality had notice of the defect.